 Dr. Kim joins Wayne State University as an Assistant Professor

 NTIRI alumni Dr. Sooin Kim joined Wayne State University as an Assistant Professor after graduating from the University of Texas at Arlington.
-Alumni Dr. Kim contributed to several National Science Foundation (NSF) funded research project led by NTIRI’s members Dr. Shahandashti, Dr. Yasar, and Dr. Makhmalbaf.
+Alumni Dr. Kim contributed to several National Science Foundation (NSF) funded research projects led by NTIRI’s members Dr. Shahandashti, Dr. Yasar, and Dr. Makhmalbaf.

 University Profile